The Malachite Box: Mythology

 Mythical creatures in The Malachite Box are either anthropomorphous (primarily female) or zoomorphic.
 The animals that appear in the stories and have zoomorphic attributes are lizards, snakes ("The Great Snake"), cranes ("Dikes of Gold"), ants ("Zhabrei's Path"), swans ("Yermak's Swans"), cats, the deer.
 All these creatures, with the exception of the cats, were depicted on the Permian bronze casts (the 5–15 centuries).
 Archaeologies had found the casts next to Mount Azov and along the Chusovaya River in Perm Krai, Sverdlovsk Oblast and Chelyabinsk Oblast of Russia.
 As for the cats, Alexei Ivanov noted that they are unlikely to come from the folk tales, and were probably added into the stories by the author.
 The anthropomorphous creatures are primarily female—Azovka from "Beloved Name", Golden Hair, the blue snake, the Mistress of the Copper Mountain, Poskakushka from "The Fire-Fairy", Sinyushka, Veselukha from "Veselukha's Meadow".
 They belong to different age groups: Poskakushka is a little girl, Golden Hair and the Mistress are maidens, Veselukha is a young woman, the blue snake is a woman, Sinyushka is an old woman.
 They mostly contact men, e.g. Poskakushka helps Fedyunka to find gold; the blue snake appears before boys; the Mistress traditionally helps single men only.
 Bazhov believed that miners missed women, because their work allowed for little contact with them, and therefore so many of their stories had female creatures.

 The recurring characters that appear in folkloric tradition are the Mistress of the Copper Mountain and Poloz the Great Snake.
 Both of them are keepers of hidden underground riches.
 The Mistress, described as either a beautiful green-eyed woman in malachite gown or a lizard with the crown on her head, is the keeper of gemstones.
 Poloz is the master of every existing piece of gold.
 The miners believed that if a gold-bearing lode disappeared, it meant that the Great Snake moved it to a different place.
 Bazhov introduced numerous daughters of Poloz, including Golden Hair from the tale of the same name.
 The relationship between Poloz and the Mistress is unclear.
 Bazhov commented that he asked some story-tellers about it, but they could not answer the question.
 Bazhov believed that the Mistress was one of the latest characters to appear in legends, because of the complexity of the character.
-The origin of the characters such as those might also be Finnic.
-The Finnic peoples, who lived in that area, migrated to the Baltic Sea or assimilated into the new Russian culture, adding to it their folklore.
+The origin of the characters such as those might also be Finno-Ugric.
+The Finno-Ugric peoples, who lived in that area, migrated to the Baltic Sea or assimilated into the new Russian culture, adding to it their folklore.
 Alexander Vernikov noted:

 This lore included mining and metallurgic techniques unknown to Russians. [...]
 Finno-Ugrians’ beliefs and legends... featured the underground riches and powers, mostly moral and spiritual, impersonated in chthonic deities.